raevelyn/AnActualWebsite/README.md

   <div>
     <h2>So, what exactly is a cat?</h2>
-    <p>In the most basic terms, these (typically) furry and adorable felines are amazing pets, and may otherwise be seen roaming the streets.
+    <p>In the most basic terms, these (typically) furry and adorable felines are amazing pets, and may otherwise be seen roaming around in the streets.
 Each cat is very different; researching breeds can only go so far in determining what your cat will be like.
-It may be the type to ruthlessly knock your most prized possessions onto the floor, never giving it a second thought.
-But it could also be the type to come lay next to you and give you all the emotional support you need as you go through your day.
-Will you be one of the lucky few who find themselves a cuddly cat that enjoys their presence?</p>
+It may be the type to ruthlessly knock your most prized possessions onto the floor, never giving it a second thought...
+But it could also be the type to come lay next to you and give you all the emotional support you need as you go throughout your day.
+Will you be one of the lucky few who find themselves a cuddly cat that enjoys your presence?</p>
     <p>Ultimately, it's hard to say.</p>
   </div>